-However, what really revolutionises this museum is the way your route is conducted.
-Aside from an avalanche of e-books, audio-visuals, music games and touchscreen options, the museum allows visitors to ‘adapt their trip to their particular circumstances’.
-Put simply those entering can choose exactly what they want to see, and how much they want to know about it.
-Even better are the micro-chipped tickets that can be swiped along different interactive exhibits to allow the visitor to hear music, stories or watch a film.
-One area that was particularly popular is the musical Twister game, which had normally stoic middle-aged tourists leaping from spot to spot as music played.
-Mr Chopin, welcome to the 21st century.
+However, what revolutionizes this particular, highly interactive museum is the way your route is conducted.
+There is an avalanche of e-books, audio-visuals, music games and touchscreen options, and the museum allows visitors to adapt their trip to their particular circumstances.
+Put simply, those entering can choose exactly what they want to see and how much they want to know.

-As for the building, that’s worth getting to know as well.
-Located in the Ostrogski Palace the structure housing the museum is something of a Warsaw landmark, and was originally designed by Tylman van Gameren.
-In the past it’s been home to everything from a Napoleonic military hospital to the riotous Morgan’s Pub, and its catacombs are said to be home of the legendary Golden Duck—a princess charmed by the devil before being transformed into a beaked amphibian.
+Warsaw's Chopin Museum is housed within another historic landmark of the Polish Capital.
+Ostrogski Palace was originally designed by Tylman van Gameren.
+In the past, it’s been home to everything from a Napoleonic military hospital to the riotous Morgan’s Pub, and its catacombs are said to be the home of the legendary Golden Duck—a princess charmed by the Devil before being transformed into a beaked waterfowl.
+Average visiting time: 1hr.